apertium/apertium-nno-nob/documentation/current_dev_practices.md

 ### Run a corpus test before and after your changes

 You can of course create your own corpus to test your changes.
 Below is just an example.
-The `korpus.xz` is a file we've used in development for a whil.
+The `korpus.xz` is a file we've used in development for a while.
 Ask Kevin for a copy if you want to use it too.
 The commands are run from the `apertium-nno-nob` repository in the terminal.

 1. Run a corpus test before your change
 `xzcat ~/path-to-file/korpus.xz | head -10000 | apertium -d . nob-nno_e >/tmp/før.txt`